What To See In Castel Sant’Angelo, Rome

 Toilets

-There are toilets, thankfully, located towards the bridge side of the Castel Sant’Angelo.
-There are also restrooms situated in the cafe on the upper terrace, too.
+There are toilets located towards the bridge side of the Castel Sant’Angelo and near the cafe on the upper terrace, too.

 Disabled access

 Visitors with disabilities can access only limited parts of Castel Sant’Angelo and its outdoor spaces.
-Even if it is limited, there are still ramps and helpful signs that point out barrier free routes for disabled visitors.
+There are ramps and helpful signs that point out barrier-free routes for disabled visitors.

 How to get there